-NOTE: Because the Learning Coach's personal email address on file is the mailbox used for all school communications, it is imperative that it is kept up-to-date in My Account (accessed either in the OLS or in TotalView My Info).
+NOTE: Because the Learning Coach's personal email address on file is the mailbox used for all school communications, it is imperative that it is kept up to date in My Account.
 A recommended practice is to audit LC email addresses frequently for accuracy.